Display Key Tasks in Microsoft Project's Timeline View

 To remove tasks from a timeline:

-- Click once on the bar, diamond or callout text in the timeline that you wish to delete.
+- Click the bar, diamond or callout text in the timeline that you want to delete.

 Initially, tasks are displayed as bars on a timeline.
 To display tasks as callouts:

-- Click on the Timeline Tools Format tab and then select Display as Callout.
-You can also right-click on the task and select Display as Callout from the menu.
+- Click he Timeline Tools Format tab and then select Display as Callout.
+You can also right-click he task and select Display as Callout from the menu.
 The task now points to the timeline from above or below the timeline.
 You can then drag the task to the desired location.